tommikaikkonen/redux-orm-primer/README.md

 );
 ```

 Like `reselect` selectors, Redux-ORM selectors have memoization, but it works a little differently. `reselect` checks if the passed arguments match the previous ones, and if so, returns the previous result.
 Redux-ORM selectors always take the whole `orm` branch as the first argument, therefore `reselect` style memoization would only work when the whole database has not changed.

-The first time the `todos` selector runs, Redux-ORM observes which models' states you actually accessed.
+To solve this, Redux-ORM observes which models' states you actually accessed when you ran the `todos` selector for the first time.
 On consecutive calls, before running the selector, the memoize function checks if any of those models' state has changed - if so, the selector is run again.
 Otherwise the previous result is returned.

 Redux-ORM selectors are compatible with `reselect` selectors, as they are `reselect` selectors with a schema-specific memoization function.

-> ### How Redux-ORM selector memoization works
+> ### How Redux-ORM Selector Memoization Works
 >
-> Here's are the step-by-step instructions Redux-ORM uses to memoize selectors.
+> You don't need to know this to use Redux-ORM, but in case you're interested, here are the step-by-step instructions Redux-ORM uses to memoize selectors.
 >
 > 1. Has the selector been run before?
 If not, go to 5.
 > 2. If the selector has other input selectors in addition to the ORM state selector, check their results for equality with the previous results.
 If they aren't equal, go to 5.